MSIA/2020-msia423-atlas/README.md

 	- Initiatives (quick:1, backlog) **
 	- Epics (quick:1, backlog) **
 	- Stories (quick:1, backlog) **
-### Initiative 2: Develop an unsupervised, clustering-based model with the "best" natural groupings (best is determined based both on appropriate quantitiative metrics, such as those pertaining to eigenvalues, as well as by explainability of the groupings found) in order to power the app.
+### Initiative 1: Develop an unsupervised, clustering-based model with the "best" natural groupings (best is determined based both on appropriate quantitiative metrics, such as those pertaining to eigenvalues, as well as by explainability of the groupings found) in order to power the app.
+This is critical to the business value of the project because this is the core of the backend; providing a user a recommendation that can be used to select a new dog can only be done if this initiative is completed.
 - Epic 1: Prepare the data in order to do analysis that will power the app
 	- Format data (quick, backlog) **
 	- Store data in S3 (unknown, icebox)